 When you think of Napa Valley, you probably think of luxurious and lavish accommodations (of which there are many!).
 From charming B&Bs to full-service four-star resorts, there’s certainly something to fit every travel style and budget.
 But what you may not know is that Napa Valley is also a wonderful place for camping.
 With a mild year-round climate, acres and acres of unspoiled land, redwood forests, mountain vistas, and some of the best hiking trails in Northern California, it’s hard to beat Napa Valley for a vacation spent enjoying the great outdoors.
 We’ve rounded up some of our favorite spots to retreat into the wonders of nature, unplug, slow down, and enjoy the natural beauty of Napa Valley.

-Bothe-Napa Valley offers year-round camping, picnicking, hiking and seasonal swimming.
+Bothe-Napa Valley (pictured above) offers year-round camping, picnicking, hiking and seasonal swimming.
 Over 10 miles of hiking trails among redwoods, maples, oaks and madrones are a top attraction in this 1,900-acre park.

 Features: Cabins, yurts, tent sites, swimming pool, BBQ grills, picnic tables, restrooms/showers, fire rings